ibm-cloud-docs/solution-tutorials/vpc-scaling-dedicated-compute.hidden.md

    1. Enter your {{site.data.keyword.Bluemix_notm}} API key
    2. Uncheck **Use default** and check **Sensitive**
    3. Click on **Save**
-4. Set `step1_create_services` to **true** by clicking the action menu, uncheck **Use default**, choose **true** from the dropdown and click on **Save**.
+4. Set `step1_create_services` to **true** by clicking the action menu, uncheck **Use default**, choose **true** from the dropdown, and click on **Save**.
-5. Set any additional variables you would like to override, most typical ones are `region`, `resource_group_name`.
+5. Set any additional variables you would like to override, the most typical ones are `region`, `resource_group_name`.
 6. Scroll to the top of the page and click **Generate plan**.
 This is the same as `terraform plan` command.
 7. Click on **View log** to check the resources to be provisioned.
 8. Navigate to the workspace page using the breadcrumb menu and click on **Apply plan**.
-Check the logs to see the status of the services provisioned.
+Check the logs to see the status of the services created.

 Navigate to the [resource list](https://{DomainName}/resources).
-Here, you can filter by the `basename` used to create the resources, i.e. **vpc-scaling** and you will see the cloud services required for this tutorial provisioned in the resource group you specified.
-All the data stored with these services is encrypted with key generated and stored in {{site.data.keyword.keymanagementservicefull_notm}}.
+Here, you can filter by the `basename` used to create the resources, i.e. **vpc-scaling**, and you will see the cloud services required for this tutorial provisioned in the resource group you specified.
+All the data stored with these services is encrypted with a key generated and stored in {{site.data.keyword.keymanagementservicefull_notm}}.

 ### Enable logging and monitoring
 {: #vpc-scaling-dedicated-compute-metrics}